 If you ever had a “real” Christmas tree growing up, you’ll know that the smell of fresh pine evokes happy, festive memories.
-At the Granite Belt Christmas Farm, walking through their fields of Christmas trees is sure to bring those memories flooding back.
+At the Granite Belt Christmas Farm, walking through their fields of Christmas trees will surely bring those memories back.

 The farm, which is run by locals Brad and Katrina Fraser (along with their two children) is the only Christmas tree farm in Queensland that is open to the public.
 An annual family visit would make a lovely Christmas tradition, and help boost the economy of rural Queensland.